acuvity/mcp-servers-registry/mcp-server-docker/charts/mcp-server-docker/README.md

 **Description:** Integrate with Docker to manage containers, images, volumes, and networks.

 > [!NOTE]
-> `mcp-server-docker` has been repackaged by Acuvity from Christian Kreiling <kreiling@hey.com> original sources.
+> `mcp-server-docker` has been packaged by Acuvity from mcp-server-docker original [sources](https://github.com/ckreiling/mcp-server-docker).

 # Why We Built This